ritza-co/cachix-devenv/docs/common-patterns.md

 }
 ```

-## How Can I use Rosetta packages?
+## How can I use Rosetta packages?

-It's possible to tell Nix to use Intel packages when we're using MacOS ARM:
+You can tell Nix to use Intel packages if you're using MacOS ARM:

 ```nix
 { pkgs, ... }: